aljosaosep/4DGVT/README.md

     @article{Osep19arxiv,
       author = {O\v{s}ep, Aljo\v{s}a and Voigtlaender, Paul and Weber, Mark and Luiten, Jonathon and Leibe, Bastian}, title = {4D Generic Video Object Proposals}, journal = {arXiv preprint arXiv:1901.09260},
       year = {2019}
     }

+When using oxford-unknown labels, please cite the original dataset:

+    @article{Maddern17IJRR,
+      Author = {Will Maddern and Geoff Pascoe and Chris Linegar and Paul Newman},
+      Title = {{1 Year, 1000km: The Oxford RobotCar Dataset}},
+      Journal = {The International Journal of Robotics Research (IJRR)},
+      Volume = {36},
+      Number = {1},
+      Pages = {3-15},
+      Year = {2017}
+    }

 ## Potential Issues
-* In case you want to use self-compiled libs, you may need to specify these paths (eg. edit cmake cache or use `ccmake`): `PCL_DIR`, `OpenCV_DIR`, `BOOST_ROOT`
+* In case you want to use self-compiled libs, you may need to specify these paths (e.g., edit CMake cache or use `ccmake`): `PCL_DIR`, `OpenCV_DIR`, `BOOST_ROOT`
 * `CMake Error Unable to find the requested Boost libraries.
 Unable to find the Boost header files.
-Please set BOOST_ROOT to the root directory containing Boost or BOOST_INCLUDEDIR to the directory containing Boost's headers.` For certain combinations of boost and cmake versions, it may happen cmake will not find all dependencies.
-Typically this will happen when using newer boost and older cmake; try using most recent cmake to avoid this issue.
+Please set BOOST_ROOT to the root directory containing Boost or BOOST_INCLUDEDIR to the directory containing Boost's headers.` For certain combinations of boost and CMake versions, it may happen CMake will not find all dependencies.
+Typically this will happen when using newer boost and older CMake; try using the most recent CMake to avoid this issue.

 ## License